 These jersey tiles were SO wiggly!
 Because of the troubles I was having in managing the individual squares, I chose to embroider fewer squares than in the flannelette sample.
 Each tile is still secured with one French knot which attaches the tiles to the background but an unexpected textural result was when the edges of the jersey on the tiles curled up and toward the centre of the tile.
 I really like the outcome with this sample.
 The curled up edges lend a playfulness and relaxed appearance to the sample.

-This sample turned out as I predicted it would.
+This sample turned out much as I predicted it would.
 The outcome of this exploration was very similar to the flannelette version, however, I think I prefer the jersey iteration of this sample.
 The gathers on each individual petal is more compact and the fabric has a nicer drape than did the flannelette.
 The raw edges on the petals, due to being a knit, are tidy and not unravelling as the flannelette ones were.
-I like the combination of hard and soft – hard, sharp edges paired with soft gathers and drapey folded edges.

 This sample was WAY harder in jersey than it was in flannelette.
 I had a really hard time manipulating curves, floss, and managing the background fabric.
 However, that aside, the results are great.
 I think the part of this exploration that was the most successful was the way the fabric rolled up into a tube.
 This absolutely allowed me to depict the “bulbous and inflated” theme.
 I loved this sample in flannelette and I equally love it in jersey.